chef/chef-web-docs/content/azure_testdrive.md

 ## Test Drive

 A **Test Drive** is a ready-to-go environment that allows you to experience Chef Automate for free, without an Azure subscription (You will need a [Microsoft account](https://signup.live.com/).
-The Test Drive comes already provisioned---you do not need to download, set up, or configure it---instead, you can spend two hours evaluating the user experience, key features, and benefits of the product.
+The Test Drive comes already provisioned---you don't need to download, set up, or configure it---instead, you can spend two hours evaluating the user experience, key features, and benefits of the product.

 ### Get Started